elunna/nerfhack-changelog/README.md

 ### ITEM EROSION AND DESTRUCTION

 * Objects can be completely destroyed via rusting/rotting/corroding (Evil)
 * Almost all items are erodeable/destroyable (Evil) - amulets, rings, wands, and tools are now eligible for erosion.
-These new erodeable items can be erodeproofed via confused enchant weapon scrolls.
+These items can be erodeproofed via confused enchant weapon scrolls.
 * Silver items can corrode (xnh)
 * The iron ball and chain cannot be destroyed from rusting (Evil)
 * Poison gas clouds can rot organic armor